wang-emma/wang-emma/README.md

 ## About Me

-- 🌱 I'm currently learning Good Cloud, dbt and Python.
+- 🌱 I'm currently learning Google Cloud, dbt and Python.
 - 👯 I'm looking to collaborate on ETL and Data Science projects.